Just-Some-Bots/MusicBot/README.md

 the original bot is here:
 https://github.com/Just-Some-Bots/MusicBot
 ### How do I set it up?

-[CLICK HERE](https://github.com/SexualRhinoceros/MusicBot/wiki) The Guide for setting it up is here
+first off it requires python3.5 and later and can run on Windows MacOS X and Linux second The Guide for setting it up is here [CLICK HERE](https://github.com/SexualRhinoceros/MusicBot/wiki)

 ### Commands